slashP/Vali/readme.md

 * `vali countries "*" --distribution "aiw" --text` - Export country distribution data for all countries as specified by "An Improved World" as text.
 * `vali report --country "NO" --prop "County"` - Export counties/municipalities data for Norway.
 * `vali report --country "BE" --prop "Year"` - Export coverage year data for Belgium.
+* `vali download` - Download/update data.
+You will be asked which countries you want to download data for.
 * `vali set-download-folder "D:\vali-data"` - Change folder where data is downloaded to.
 Default location is C:\ProgramData
 * `vali unset-download-folder` - Reset download folder to default.
 * `vali application-settings` - Read application settings.